graben1437/titan1.0.1.kafka/README.md

 The Titan-Kafka listener/publisher publishes each Titan transaction to a configurable Kafka topic in a compact JSON format.

+Changes were made to core Titan in addition to adding a new module, so a full Titan package is included.

 ## Technology Preview

 This proof-of-concept code provides a working example of a Titan/Kafka listener/publisher.